 - (d) As the absence of an "expiry" date constitutes an implicit claim of an infinite shelf life, evidence demonstrating the following shall be provided: - (i) that there are no safety-related performances or characteristics which are likely to deteriorate over time, or - (ii) that the extent of any likely deterioration does not represent an unacceptable risk, or - (iii) that the period over which unacceptable deterioration occurs is far beyond the likely time of the first use of the medical device e.g. 30 years. - (e) For devices that do not have expiry dates (e.g. infusion pump, digital thermometer), the projected useful life of the medical device must be provided.
-Manufacturers may refer to 'ISO 13485:2016 - Medical devices - A practical guide' for information on how to determine the projected useful life. - (f) For medical devices with a measuring function where inaccuracy could have a significant adverse effect on the patient, studies demonstrating conformity with metrological requirements shall be provided. - (g) Medical device cybersecurity is a shared responsibility between stakeholders (i.e. the health care facilities, patients, providers, and the Product Owner of the medical devices).
-For connected medical devices (e.g. wireless enabled, R1.3 ► Bluetooth enabled, < internet-connected and network-connected devices), information to support the cybersecurity of these devices shall be provided.
+Manufacturers may refer to 'ISO 13485:2016 - Medical devices - A practical guide' for information on how to determine the projected useful life. - (f) For medical devices with a measuring function where inaccuracy could have a significant adverse effect on the patient, studies demonstrating conformity with metrological requirements shall be provided. - (g) R2 ► For refurbished devices, design verification and validation reports should demonstrate that the finished refurbished medical device meets the essential principles of safety and performance and where applicable, there is no change to its performance, safety specifications, or intended use from the original medical device.

+- (h) Medical device cybersecurity is a shared responsibility between stakeholders (i.e. the health care facilities, patients, providers, and the Product Owner of the medical devices).
+For connected medical devices (e.g. wireless enabled, R1.3 ▶ Bluetooth enabled, ◀ internet-connected and network-connected devices), information to support the cybersecurity of these devices shall be provided.
 This will include, but is not limited to: - (i) Cybersecurity vulnerabilities and risk management approach for the device R1.3 ▶ -- ◄.
-The risk management approach should cover the following aspects: - User access control or authorization;

-- User authentication; - Mechanisms to ensure the confidentiality of any sensitive or personally-identifiable data; - Communication integrity over any remote interface; - The environment in which the device is intended to be used (e.g. secured network, anti-virus software, firewall and etc.). - (ii) Cybersecurity controls measures - (iii) R1.3 ► Security test reports and/or evidence to verify the device cybersecurity and effectiveness of the implemented cybersecurity control measures (not applicable to IBR & ICR applications). < - (iv) On-going plans for surveillance, timely detection and management of the cybersecurity related threats during the useful life of the device, especially when a breach has been detected.
+The risk management approach should cover the following aspects: - User access control or authorisation; - User authentication; - Mechanisms to ensure the confidentiality of any sensitive or personally-identifiable data; - Communication integrity over any remote interface; - The environment in which the device is intended to be used (e.g. secured network, anti-virus software, firewall and etc.). - (ii) Cybersecurity controls measures - (iii) R1.3 ► Security test reports and/or evidence to verify the device cybersecurity and effectiveness of the implemented cybersecurity control measures (not applicable to IBR & ICR applications). < - (iv) On-going plans for surveillance, timely detection and management of the cybersecurity related threats during the useful life of the device, especially when a breach has been detected.
 As cybersecurity threats are continuously evolving, it is important to ensure that there are ongoing plans in place to appropriately manage such threats.